jiaohehu/NPreview/DOC-diagram.md

     bottomright.

   + `dot` - draw a dot at each path point
-  + `dot.tvbar` - draw a vertical bar above the point.
-  + `dot.bvbar` - draw a vertical bar below the point
-  + `dot.rhbar` - draw a horizontal bar to the right hand side of the point
-  + `dot.lhbar` - draw a horizontal bar to the left hand side of the point

     These instructions are to mark a point, i.e., to identify the location of a point in a plane by showing a visible round black dot.
 The `dot` instruction